-As I set my alarm for 4am, and rolled over in Hostel Desert – our cute little base in San Pedro de Atacama, I felt excited for the next day’s events.
-Over the past year or so of travel blogging I’d visited Costa Rican waterfalls, Guatemalan volcanoes, Mayan ruins, medieval Croatian cities and been swimming in several oceans, lakes and rivers.
+As I set my alarm for 4am, and rolled over in Hostel Desert, our cute little base in San Pedro de Atacama, I felt excited for the next day’s events.
+Since being a travel blogger my adventures have taken me all over the planet.
+I’ve visited Costa Rican waterfalls, Guatemalan volcanoes, Mayan ruins, medieval Croatian cities and been swimming in several oceans, lakes and rivers.
 Up until now though, I’d never seen a geyser.
 In fact, I didn’t really know what a geyser was.

-At an altitude of 4320m, 90km north of San Pedro de Atacama in Chile and just a few metres from the Bolivian border, is El Tatio (geiser del tatio).
+At an altitude of 4320m, 90km north of San Pedro de Atacama in Chile (metres from the Bolivian border) is El Tatio.
 It’s the world’s third largest geyser field, and home to 80 active geysers.
-It’s aptly named too – El Tatio is a native American word for ‘oven’, and in an ancient lost language means ‘old man who cries’.
+It’s aptly named too – El Tatio (geiser del tatio) is a native American word for ‘oven’, and in an ancient lost language means ‘old man who cries’.

 What Is A Geyser?

 Well, as I looked out at sunrise, I’d describe it as an eerie area of land filled with bubbling pockets of water and steaming gases.
 Geysers occur when cold underground rivers hit hot rocks, heating and projecting the water up to the surface.
 As we were in a volcanic region in the Andes Mountains, it was hardly surprising to find them here.